-Plan and organize well, but be ready to throw out any part of the plan!
+Plan well, but be ready to throw out any part of the plan!

 Each year we do some things differently based on the ages and numbers of the kids.
 We also try to insert one new thing every year however we’ve discovered that the kids like doing the same things year after year and often ask, “When are we going to…?”

 Mornings include a Bible study.
 John and I will lead the first one, Eric and Elizabeth the second day and Callie and Will, our 2 eldest grandchildren, the third morning.
 Twenty minutes is just about right.
 The kids all have journals with a picture of themselves glued to the cover.
 With the help of the older cousins, they write verses or draw pictures in them about our study.
 These journals live at the farm so they can add to them year after year.
 We horseback ride in the mornings and usually have another activity like swimming or fishing in the pond or berry picking.
 Lunch is mostly sandwiches in an assembly line.
 (Note: We keep food simple.
 And we do not give choices.
 That would be way too crazy.
 Camp is not about the food.)
 There’s a rest hour for everyone after lunch and often little ones fall asleep.
 Afternoon activities include: a scavenger hunt, playing in the creek, or a dance party.
 I collect scrap wood and have a supply of hammers and nails.
 One thousand pop sickle sticks and lots of glue inspire unusual creativity.
 My daughter in law, Alysia, is the “Craft Queen” so she plans 2-3 crafts, gets the supplies for me and her girls lead the craft time.